 what you get

-- A luxurious shared double villa with private bath + AC, for the duration of the course
+- Accomodations in a luxurious villa with a pool, kitchen, lounge, AC and wifi, for the duration of the course

-- 3 nutritious vegetarian meals per day, for the duration of the course, including purified water, freshly brewed coffees and herbal teas
+- 3 nutritious vegetarian meals per day, for the duration of the course, including purified water, coffee and tea

-- Access to all retreat facilities, including wifi throughout, the lounge and restaurant & infinity pool
+- Access to all villa facilities, including wifi throughout, multiple lounges, infinity pools, spa, and yoga shala

 - Tuition for 200+ hours of Yoga Alliance education

-- The Sacred Fig Reader, covering a rigorous curriculum based on accelerated learning principles
+- The Sacred Fig Reader, covering a rigorous + thoughtful curriculum based on accelerated learning principles

 - Access to online training materials